-Blac Youngsta is one of those artists that doesn’t mind fitting into the stereotypes that come with being a rapper: He’s loud, he’s reckless, and if you play with his money, he can be violent!
-Musically, he follows in those same footsteps, even at times sounding more outlandish than he does in real life.
-But hey, we are all too serious sometimes, why not listen to something a little more lighthearted for once, right?
+Blac Youngsta clearly doesn’t mind fitting into the stereotypes that comes with being a rapper: He’s loud, he’s reckless, and if you play with his money, he can become violent!
+Musically, Youngsta also follows a heedless approach, at times sounding even more outlandish than he does in real life.
+But hey, we are all too serious sometimes, so why not listen to something a little more lighthearted for once, right?

 5. OLD FRIENDS

-I love when rappers talk about how much they’ve either changed or the people around them has changed; something about that topic is real as s—t to me!
+I love when rappers talk about how much they’ve changed, or the people around them has changed!
+(Something about that topic is real as s—t, to me)